tbuser/paperclip/README.md

 _NOTE: This is a change from previous versions of Paperclip, but is overall a safer choice for the default file store._

 You may also choose to store your files using Rackspace's Cloud Files service.
-You can find more information about S3 storage at the description for Paperclip::Storage::S3. and more information about Cloud Files storage at the description for Paperclip::Storage::CloudFile
+You can find more information about Cloud Files storage at the description for Paperclip::Storage::CloudFile

 Note:

-Files on the local filesystem (and in the Rails app's public directory) will be available to the internet at large.
-If you require access control, it's possible to place your files in a different location.
+Files on the local filesystem (and in the Rails app's public directory), and on Rackspace Cloudfiles, will be available to the internet at large.
+For the filesystem, if you require access control, it's possible to place your files in a different location.
 You will need to change both the :path and :url options in order to make sure the files are unavailable to the public.
 Both :path and :url allow the same set of interpolated